-The September 2018 FSP award was settled through the use of shares that lapsed under the September 2015 FSP and treasury shares, thereby not resulting in any dilution to shareholders.
+The September 2019 FSP award was settled through the use of shares that lapsed under the November 2016 FSP, treasury shares as well as shares bought on market, thereby not resulting in any dilution to shareholders.

-In terms of the scheme rules the aggregate number of shares at any one time which may be allocated under the Share Option Scheme and the FSP may not exceed 5,0% of the number of shares in issue.
+In terms of the scheme rules, the aggregate number of shares at any one time which may be allocated under the Share Option Scheme and the FSP may not exceed 5,0% of the number of shares in issue.
 This represents 22 236 806 shares.
-As at 30 June 2018 there were no shares allocated under the Share Option Scheme and 13 852 946 shares under the FSP, which is less than the aggregate cap.
+As at 30 June 2019, there were no shares allocated under the Share Option Scheme and 13 589 466 shares under the FSP, which is less than the aggregate cap.
 This includes FSP awards under the STI deferral.
 It should be noted that these shares were not allocated by way of an issue of new shares and as such are not dilutive to shareholders.

 The maximum number of shares allocated to any participant in respect of all unvested awards under the FSP and the Share Option Scheme, will not exceed 2 223 681 shares.
 This represents 0,50% of the number of shares currently in issue.
-As at 30 June 2018, the Group chief executive had the highest number of unvested awards at 1 862 390 awards, representing 0,42% of the shares currently in issue, which is less than the cap.
+As at 30 June 2019, the Group chief executive had the highest number of unvested awards at 1 923 326 awards, representing 0,43% of the shares currently in issue, which is less than the cap.